 Use of Your Health Information for Payment Purposes

 We submit a request for payment to your health insurance company.
 The health insurance company requests information from us regarding medical care given to you.
 We will provide information to them about you and the care given.

 Use of Your Health Information for Health Care Operations

 The state licensing authority wants to review records to assure that we have acted consistent with state law regarding your care.
 In doing so, it wants to take a sampling that includes review of your chart (health/medical record).
 At the licensing authority’s request, we will provide a copy of your record.

 Other Uses and Disclosures

 We have business associates with whom we may share your protected health information.
 For example, in preparing our annual financial statement, auditors may need to review samples of the medical care given at our facility.
-We may disclose your health information to the accounting firm to prepare this material.
+We may is close your health information to the accounting firm to prepare this material.

 Communications with Family

 Using our best judgment, unless you object in writing, we may disclose to a family member, other relative, close personal friend, or any other person you identify, health information relevant to that person’s involvement in your medical care or in payment for such care if you do not object, OR in an emergency.
 If you are unable to make your preference known due to your medical condition (for example if you are unconscious) we may share your information if we believe it is in your best interest for medical care.